Jalen Green Player Props: Rockets vs. Grizzlies

 Jalen Green Insights vs. the Grizzlies

-- Green is responsible for attempting 18.6% of his team's field goal attempts this season with 18.0 per game.

-- Green is averaging 7.5 three-point field goal attempts per game this season, which is 21.1% of his team's tries from beyond the arc.
+- Green is averaging 7.5 three-point field goal attempts per game this season, which is 21.0% of his team's shots from beyond the arc.

-- Green's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103.1 per game, which ranks 11th among NBA teams.
+- Green's opponents, the Grizzlies, have a neutral offensive tempo, averaging 104.1 possessions per game, while his Rockets average 103 per game, ninth-highest among NBA teams.

-- Defensively, the Grizzlies are fifth in the NBA, allowing 112.1 points per game.

-- The Grizzlies concede 44.5 rebounds per game, ranking 21st in the NBA.
+- The Grizzlies give up 112.3 points per game, eighth-ranked in the NBA.

+- Allowing 44.6 rebounds per game, the Grizzlies are the 22nd-ranked team in the league.

-- The Grizzlies are the 25th-ranked team in the league, allowing 26.2 assists per contest.
+- Allowing 26.3 assists per game, the Grizzlies are the 27th-ranked team in the NBA.

 Jalen Green vs. the Grizzlies